romeoonlinesim/romeoonlinesim.github.io/README.md

 ## How to install and run

 ### Installing Soccerserver
-First, you need to install Soccerserver (version 16.0.1) by following the README.md file from this repository:
+First, you need to install Soccerserver (version 16.0.1) by following the README.md file from this repository.
+Remember to extract the downloaded zipped folder to the path /home/<your-username> before running any commands:

 https://github.com/rcsoccersim/rcssserver